Damzwan/sketchmate/docs/DRAW_ENGINE.md

 `objectCaching = false` (render directly, never blit a stale per-object cache), and `isOnScreen = () => true` (bypass Fabric's main-viewport culling — we are baking off-screen background tiles). **All three are saved and restored** so baking never permanently mutates object state.
+It also culls a group's children against the tile rect (a group is ONE index entry, so every tile under its union would otherwise render every child) — and `setCoords()` each child first, per invariant 16.
 It deliberately does **not** force `obj.dirty` — that re-rasterized clip/erase groups on every tile render (the historical super-linear erase lag).